nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ![](shell_prompt.png)

-Yours might looks different (these can be easily customized).
+Yours might look different (these can be easily customized).
 Usually includes something like `username@machinename`, followed by the current working directory (more about that soon) and a $ sign

 ## Entering commands into the shell